bryan0806/Udacity-CarND-Traffic-Sign-Classifier-Project/writeup.md

 My final training set had X number of images.
 My validation set and test set had Y and Z number of images.

-The sixth code cell of the IPython notebook contains the code for augmenting the data set.
-I decided to generate additional data because ...
+The sixth code cell of the IPython notebook contains the code for augmenting(image transform) the data set.
+I decided to generate additional data because more data could let the training more robust and it did rise my accuracy.
 To add more data to the the data set, I used the following techniques because ...

 Here is an example of an original image and an augmented image:

-![alt text][image3]
+Origin:![origin][image12]
+After transform:![transform][image13]

 The difference between the original data set and the augmented data set is the following ...